 Where to go on holiday in February

-During February some of the world’s most vibrant festivals are in full swing, from Mexico’s famous Carnival (known widely as Mardis Gras) to Vietnam’s Lunar New Year, Tet, depending on the lunar calendar.
+During February some of the world’s most vibrant festivals are in full swing, from Vietnam’s Lunar New Year, Tet, depending on the lunar calendar.
 It’s also an excellent time to enjoy a little culture – you could journey along South Africa’s legendary Garden Route or visit temples in southern Vietnam before hitting the beach, cocktail in hand.
 Year-round warmth makes the Maldives a popular destination but the winter months see them at their most idyllic with hot, mostly dry weather and crystal-clear waters which are excellent for viewing marine life.
 Meanwhile in Tanzania it’s Wildebeest calving season in the Serengeti and temperatures in the Ngorongoro Crater, where black rhino, hippo and lion can be seen roaming more visibly on the crater floor, are an agreeable 23°C. For more inspiration watch our film on the best places to go on holiday in February.

 Although the Maldives are hot all year round, February is the driest and sunniest month with bright blue skies, highs of 30°C and clear, calm, crystalline waters – meaning visibility for diving and snorkelling is excellent and sunbathing by your overwater villa’s ocean-edge infinity pool is the norm.
 At Kuoni, each of our chosen resorts sits on its own private hideaway island and our travel experts can help find the perfect one for you.